pbudhathoki/CS523-BDT-SoccorAnalyser/README.md

 Data Transformation: Use Hive's SQL-like language, HiveQL, to perform various data transformations and aggregations. we calculated statistics, filter data by date, tournament, or teams, and perform other necessary preprocessing.

 Querying: We ran Hive queries to extract insights from the data.
-For example, we found the countries with the most international goes, city and country organizing most games, the pattern of football match in international tournament, and more.
+For example, we found the countries with the most international goals, city and country organizing most games, the pattern of football match in international tournament, and more.

 **Output and Visualization:**
 We planned to do visualization of some statistics.
 However, due to time constraints, we were not able to do it.
-In future, We plan to visualize the real-time data and insights using data visualization tools like Apache Zeppelin, Jupyter Notebook, or custom dashboards.
+In future, We plan to visualize the real-time data and insights using data visualization tools like Apache Zeppelin, Jupyter Notebook, or Tableau(connect with Cloudera Hadoop using ODBC client and fetching data from the Hive Tables)​.
 This can help us provide live updates to football enthusiasts.